sonata-nfv/son-install/README.md

 ## What's new in Release 2.1
-* application versioning - you can now choose the deployment of the 'latest', '2.1' or 'dev' version
+* application versioning - you can now choose the SP version to deployment, eg:  'latest', '2.1' or 'dev'

 ## What's new in Release 2.0